rlawrenc/cosc_304/labs/lab9/README.md

 ## [Analysis](analyze/) Stream - Handling Data Formats (CSV, XML, JSON)

 Process data in other formats and connect it with relational data.
+-->

 ## [Assignment](assign/) - XML, JSON, Views, and Triggers

-Both paths complete a PrairieLearn assessment on these topics.
+Both paths complete an assignment on these topics.

 ## Reference Material